prorev/prorev.github.io/_posts/2021-08-25-ml-history.md

 tags:
    - history
 ---
-Arthur Samuel first came up with the phrase "Machine Learning".
-He was IBM pioneer in the field of computer gaming and artificial intelligence.
+_Arthur Samuel first came up with the phrase "Machine Learning".
+He was IBM pioneer in the field of computer gaming and artificial intelligence._

 ![Arthur Samuel playing checkers](/wp-content/uploads/2021/09/checkers_as.jpg) _Ser Arthur Samuel playing checkers_

 Here is the short history of machine learning.

+_Table of Contents:_

 - [1763 Bayes' Theorem](#1763-bayes-theorem)
 - [1805 Least Square Methods](#1805-least-square-methods)